Input Tax Credit on Capital Goods

 What are Capital Goods in Input Tax Credit?

-When you purchase any goods or services, you need to pay the applicable GST rate on them.
-However, if you are a GST registered taxpayer, you can claim back the GST amount as Input Tax Credit.
-The same applies to when you purchase capital goods for business purposes.
-But, capital goods are subject to depreciation over time, as per rates prescribed under the Income Tax Act.
+You must pay the applicable GST rate when purchasing goods or services.
+However, you can claim back the GST Input Tax Credit on capital goods if you are a GST-registered taxpayer.
+The same applies when you purchase capital goods for business purposes.
+However, capital goods are subject to elimination over time, as per rates prescribed under the Income Tax Act.
 They also have a predetermined useful life as per the same Act.

 Applicable ITC on Common Credit